Menopause has come and gone. Why do I still have breast pain?

-In most cases, breast pain goes along with reproductive life, and many women expect breast pain to go away after menopause.
+In most cases, breast pain is a by-product of reproductive life: Like breast swelling, it waxes and wanes during the menstrual cycle, and it's one of the first symptoms of pregnancy.
+Many women expect breast pain to go away after menopause.
 When it doesn't, they may fear they have breast cancer.
 Fortunately, breast pain is rarely a symptom of cancer, regardless of age.
 Still, that possibility should be considered, along with a number of noncancerous conditions that affect the breasts.

 Anatomy of the breast area

 Breast pain unrelated to menstrual cycles may be caused by conditions that affect the pectoralis major muscle, structures within the breast, and the ribs or sternum.

 Several other conditions can cause breast pain that's not related to the menstrual cycle.

 Infection.
 Infection of the breast (mastitis) or an abscess can cause severe pain.
 Mastitis is most common in lactating women, but it can occur at any age.
 Nursing or chafing from clothes can irritate the skin overlying the nipple — possibly allowing bacteria to enter and infect the breast.
 Mastitis causes fever and breast swelling, redness, and tenderness.

 Injury.
 Any trauma to the breast (including breast biopsy or surgery) can cause localized pain that may last for weeks or months.
 Occasionally, trauma causes inflammation and a clot in a superficial vein of a breast (thrombophlebitis) that results in pain and swelling but rarely anything more serious.

 Medications.
 Some prescription medications can also cause breast pain.
 Apart from hormone drugs, the most common culprits are certain cardiovascular and psychiatric medications.